-Description Teach your learners the principles of engineering and the values of resilience, creativity, and attention to detail with this hands-on activity Leading Question How can we create a machine that helps us do something useful or fun in our house?
+Description Learners will gain an understanding of how these machines work and the role of chain reactions.
+They will reflect on the type and purpose of the machine they want to create, sketch out their designs, and gather household items to bring their contraptions to life.
+Leading Question How can we create a machine that helps us do something useful or fun in our house?
 Total Time Required 50-80 minutes per day over 4 days.
-Supplies Required Pencil, color pens, paper/notebook, household items to create the machine (ball, toy car, Legos, tape, straws, cards, dominoes, strings, etc any items found at home) Learning Outcomes Understanding of motion and force.
-Understanding of an example of a machine that uses force to work.
-Design and execution of a machine.
+Subjects Science (physics, engineering) Supplies Required Pencil, color pens, paper/notebook, household items to create the machine (ball, toy car, Legos, tape, straws, cards, dominoes, strings, etc any items found at home) Learning Outcomes By the end of this project, learners will be able to: Define a Rube Goldberg machine and explain its purpose Develop creativity and problem-solving skills by designing their own Rube Goldberg machine. develop basic engineering skills by creating a machine that performs a simple task through a chain reaction.
+Understand an example of a machine that uses scientific concepts (force) to work Gain an understanding of what a machine is and provide examples of common machines.
+Exhibit a comprehensive understanding of the fundamental principles of motion and force Grasp of Newton's three laws of motion and will be able to identify instances where these laws are observed in the operation of their machines.
+Observe and describe instances of kinetic energy transfer within their machines.
 Previous Learning Basic understanding of force and motion strand (G1 science)

-Today you will learn about what makes things move, and watch videos of a Rube Goldberg machine.
+DAY 1 - Today you will learn about what makes things move, and watch videos of a Rube Goldberg machine.